 The Superintendent or his/her designee shall develop, review, and monitor procedures for the administration and self-administration of students' medications that are consistent with this Policy.
-All medications shall be administered by the school nurse or self-administered by the student upon written request, approval of said request, and proper evidence of competency and capability in self-administration.
-If a medication is to be taken at school during the school day, carrying medication on a student's person or self-administering a medication shall be limited only to an asthma inhaler, epinephrine auto-injector, insulin, or other medication that a qualified prescriber determines is necessary to be carried and self-administered by a student in order to prevent serious bodily injury or death to said student or that the District is legally obligated to permit a student to carry on his or her person or self-administer.
+All medications shall be administered by the school nurse or self-administered by the student upon written request, approval of said request by the school nurse, and proper evidence of competency and capability in self-administration, as determined by the school nurse.
+If a medication is to be taken at school during the school day, carrying medication on a student's person or self-administering a medication shall be limited only to an asthma inhaler, epinephrine auto-injector, insulin, or other medication that a qualified prescriber determines is necessary to be carried and self-administered by a student in order to prevent serious bodily injury or death to said student.
 The circumstances under which a student will be permitted to carry a medication on his/her person and/or self-administer the medication during a school-sponsored event that takes place during non-school hours shall be governed by Section III of this Policy.

-When any medication for a student is initially brought to school, it shall be the responsibility of a certified school nurse to complete the following:
+When any medication for a student is initially brought to school, it shall be the responsibility of the parent/guardian to provide or establish the following to the school nurse: